Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 Note: You can now type sudo before commands to run them with superuser privileges when logged in as your regular user.

 ### Step 4 — Setting Up a Firewall
-$ ufw app list // examine the list of installed UFW profiles
+$ ufw app list // examine the list of installed UFW profiles.

 $ ufw allow OpenSSH  //  Allows SSH connections.

-$ ufw allow 2221/tcp // We will use 2221 as port to connect by ssh.
+$ ufw allow 22/tcp // We will use 22 as port to connect by ssh.
 The default port is 22.

 $ sudo ufw allow http // This is the same as "ufw allow 80/tcp"